 Amber behaviours have the potential to be outside of safe and healthy behaviour.
-They may be of potential concern due to age, or developmental differences.
-A potential concern due to activity type, frequency, duration or context in which they occur.
+They may be

 Amber behaviours signal the need to take notice and gather information to assess the appropriate action.

 Amber behaviours 5-9

 - questions about sexual activity which persist or are repeated frequently, despite an answer having been given - sexual bullying face to face or through texts or online messaging - engaging in mutual masturbation - persistent sexual images and ideas in talk, play and art - use of adult slang language to discuss sex